williamsdrake/williamsdrake.github.io/research/index.md

 Using a combination of single-cell RNA sequencing, histology and flow cytometry, we have identified:
 - stromal cells are defined by inflammatory signatures in health which are exacerbated in disease
 - novel stromal-immune interactions that potentially drive oral mucosal inflammation in disease

-We are currently working to improve our understanding of these potential interactions at the protein and RNA level.
+We are actively working to improve our understanding of these potential interactions at the protein and RNA level.
 {% endcapture %}

 {%